mylofi/webauthn-local-client/BUNDLERS.md

 ### Astro Plugin

-If using Astro 4+, its strongly suggested to import this library's Astro-plugin to manage the loading of its non-ESM dependencies.
+If using Astro 4+, it's strongly suggested to import this library's Astro-plugin to manage the loading of its non-ESM dependencies.
 Add something like the following to your `astro.config.mjs` file:

 ```js
 import { defineConfig } from "astro/config";